seetler/DB-Server/README.md

-This is a working Node JS server I built for a budget submission application.
+This is a working Node JS server I built for a proposed budget submission application.

 Features: